luc-github/ESP3D-WEBUI/README.md

  Every support is welcome, giving support/ developing new features need time and devices, donations contribute a lot to make things happen, thank you.

 ## Features
-- It supports several firmwares based on Repetier, Marlin and Smoothieware.
+- It supports several firmwares based on Repetier, Marlin, Smoothieware and GRBL.
 - It allows to fully configure ESP wifi
 - It has a macro support to add custom commands in UI by adding buttons launching some GCODE files from SD or ESP
 - It supports several languages, check list [here](https://github.com/luc-github/ESP3D-WEBUI/wiki/Translation-support)